-Using your own garden weeds and grass, you can make homemade fertilizer tea.
-It’s a great boost for your plants midsummer when they run low on “fuel.”
-Here’s how to make fertilizer tea for your garden.
+Feed your plants—with your own plants!
+Using your own garden weeds and grass, you can make homemade fertilizer tea that’s 100% organic!
+It’s a great boost for your plants in midsummer when they run low on soil fertility.
+Here’s how to make fertilizer tea at home.

-Yes, garden plants appreciate a spot of tea now and then too—just like I do—as a pick-me-up.
-No expensive Earl Grey or Darjeeling for them though, instead I make a free fertilizer tea from plants, weeds or grass that they appreciate even more.
+Yes, garden plants appreciate a spot of tea now and then, too—just like I do—as a pick-me-up.
+No expensive Earl Grey or Darjeeling for them, though.
+Instead, I make a free fertilizer tea from plants, weeds, and grasses that I find on my property.

 - Horsetail is a deeply rooted weed that draws up minerals including potassium, silica, and iron from far below the soil.

 - Willow is rich in growth hormones, making it especially good for getting young transplants off to a good start.

 - Comfrey is rich in calcium, phosphorus, potassium, magnesium, vitamins A, B, & C, and trace minerals.